Love.exe: Production and release

-The 4th Love Revolution is co-directed by Yoon Sung-ho and Han In-mi, written by Creative Group Songpyeon (Song Hyun-joo and Kim Hong-ki), and produced by Story Mob, Studio CR, and Binge Works with co-production and investment from Pony Canyon.
+Love.exe is co-directed by Yoon Sung-ho and Han In-mi, written by Creative Group Songpyeon (Song Hyun-joo and Kim Hong-ki), and produced by Story Mob, Studio CR, INew Company and Binge Works, with co-production and investment from Pony Canyon.

 In December 2024, Kim Yo-han was reportedly cast to play Kang Min-hak.

 On March 6, 2025, Kim Yo-han and Hwang Bo-reum-byeol were officially confirmed to star as announced by the production team.

 On September 11, the script reading was revealed, and it was announced that the series is scheduled to premiere on Wavve in the second half of the year.
 On October 24, the series was confirmed to premiere on Wavve on November 13, at 11:00 (KST).